Evelyn Baghtcheban

 In 1967 Evlin Baghcheban founded the Tehran Choral Group.
 Choral music of the coronation ceremony of Mohammad-Reza Shah was performed by this group, conducted by Evlin Baghcheban at Golestan Palace.

 In 1973, Farah Pahlavi Charity Foundation commissioned Evlin Baghcheban to establish a conservatory of music in Tehran for orphan children.
 In this school, Baghcheban organized a choral group called the Farah Choir.
 This choir recorded two albums in Vienna, Austria in 1978: "Rainbow" (compositions for children by Samin Baghchenan) and "Choral Music from Persia" (folk songs arranged by Rubik Gregorian and Samin Baghcheban).

 Tribute

 On the 10th occasion of Evlin Baghcheban's death, her son, Kaveh, published a book entitled "The Days Tehran had Opera" containing old photos, historical documents and concert programmes of his mother with a CD of rare recording at Tehran Opera House in the 1960s.

 Early life

-Evlin Baghtcheban was born in Mersin, Turkey to a French mother and a Assyrian-Lebanese father.
+Evlin Baghtcheban (née Örge Salem) was born in Mersin, Turkey to a French mother and an Assyrian-Lebanese father.
 In 1950 she was married to the Iranian composer Samin Baghtcheban whom she met when they were both students at the Ankara State Conservatory.
 Shortly after the 1979 Islamic Revolution Baghcheban moved to Istanbul.
 She is survived by three sons Rouin, Kaveh and Farhang.